The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 The Nissan Altima is among the pricier sedans to purchase and insure.
-With a list value of $22,500 and an average annual premium of $1,504, this vehicle costs more than $2,000 more to buy and $50 more to insure each year than an average sedan.
+With a list value of $24,100 and an average annual premium of $1,577, this vehicle costs more than $3,500 more to buy but just $4 more to insure each year than an average sedan.
 If you’re looking to acquire an Altima, consider Nationwide or USAA.

 Although insurance is designed to keep your sedan looking new, you should try to file claims as infrequently as possible if you're trying to save money.
 Unless you have accident forgiveness built into your policy, any at-fault accident on your insurance will be listed as a chargeable claim for three years.
 A chargeable claim is a factor your insurance company will use in determining your premium.
 The amount you’ll be charged will be dependent on the incident, your state, and your insurance company.
 Across the U.S., chargeable claims led to an average increase of 48% over three years.
-See below the impact of a claim on your premium.
+See below the see the impact of a claim on your premium.

 Average Rate Increase after an At-Fault Claim

 |Increase at 6 months||Increase at 12 months||Increase at 3 Years|

 If you're considering filing a claim, follow the guidance below before contacting your insurance company.

 If you’re the at-fault driver in an accident, you are at the mercy of the other party.
 If the other driver does not want to be paid out of pocket for the damage, which is common, you'll need to involve insurance companies.
-Moreover, when we saying claims we’re primarily talking using your collision coverage.
+Moreover, when we're talking claims, we’re primarily talking using your collision coverage.
 Comprehensive or uninsured property damage claims are typically rated on your premium as not-at-fault accidents.
 They will typically raise your premium by 1 to 2% per year.

-While most discounts are quite small, they can add up and help to reduce your car insurance bill.
+While most discounts are quite small, they can add up and help reduce your car insurance bill.
 So, when looking for ways to save on your sedan, consider the following discounts: